rp23/device-com-nfc.cordova/README.md

 In order to launch your application and access the NDEF tag from within your android application, you need two things:

 - Adding an intent-filter your app AndroidManifest.xml like stated in [Launching Application when Scanning a Tag](#launching-your-android-application-when-scanning-a-tag).
+You also can do it within the config.xml file of your app (see [below](#edit-androidmanifest-using-config.xml))

-    *NB:\<data android:mimeType="application/YOUR_APPLICATION_PACKAGE" /> for an 'unknown' NDEF type*
+    *NB:```<data android:mimeType="application/YOUR_APPLICATION_PACKAGE" />``` for an 'unknown' NDEF type*
-- Listening to Mime events (see [NFC.addMimeTypeListener](#nfc.addMimeTypeListener)) *NB: Any MimeType would do, for example 'text/bogus'.
+- Listening to Mime events (see [NFC.addMimeTypeListener](#nfc.addMimeTypeListener)) *NB: Any MimeType would do as long as it corresponds to the one registered in AndroidManifest, here 'application/YOUR_APPLICATION_PACKAGE'.
 See [this issue](https://github.com/chariotsolutions/phonegap-nfc/issues/217#issuecomment-164802659) on the original plugin*

 You can then have the same callback on both listener.
 Here's an example using Ionic and typescript: